Modal auxiliary verbs in English

 - Might: I might see him on Friday.

 - Will: I will not do it.

 - Should: You should not be so loud.

 - Need to*: We need to buy a car.

 - Dare to*: We dared to confront the bully.

 - Ought to*: She ought not to teach them.

 No inflections with modal auxiliary verbs

-Modal auxiliaries, unlike main auxiliaries, have no inflections, that is, they take the same form for all persons.
-A quick example:
+Important to note, modal auxiliaries, unlike main auxiliaries, have no inflexions, that is, they take the same form for all persons.
+A quick example,

 |I will||We will|